btnguyen2k/consu/checksum/README.md

 ⭐ `Struct`:
   - If `time.Time`, its nanosecond is used to calculate checksum (since `v0.1.2`).
   - Be able to calculate checksum of unexported fields.
-  - If the struct has function `Checksum()`, use it instead of reflecting through struct's fields.
+  - If the struct has function `Checksum()`, use it instead of reflecting through struct fields.

 ⭐ Supported hash functions: `CRC32`, `MD5`, `SHA1`, `SHA256`, `SHA512`.